J.D. with Distinctions, Thomas M. Cooley Law School, 2007

 My clients are my highest priority.
 Helping them resolve problems is one of the most fulfilling things I do as an attorney.
 Every issue is unique.
 Every person is unique.
 That’s what makes practicing law so incredibly rewarding.

 Codie practices in Reminger's Fort Wayne office.
-He is experienced in all aspects of litigation, including trial, and has defended clients in general casualty, professional liability, construction liability, premises liability, personal injury, and wrongful death cases.
+He is a tested trial attorney with years of courtroom experience, and has defended clients in general casualty, professional liability, construction liability, premises liability, personal injury, and wrongful death cases.
 Codie’s expertise also includes bail bond and surety law, education law, and general insurance defense.

 Codie has written legal articles that have been featured in Indiana Lawyer and other publications.
 He has also lectured on a variety of topics including bail and surety law, premises liability, and general insurance defense matters.
 He is a member of the Allen County and Indiana State Bar Association.
 He is also an active member of the Defense Research Institute and the Defense Trial Counsel of Indiana.
 Additionally, Codie has volunteered his time to a number of local youth sports programs in his hometown of Auburn, Indiana.